Real estate & home radon in Greater Omaha

 - Moderate: 2.0 - 4.0 pCi/L

 - Low: 2.0 pCi/L & below

 Whether the levels are above or below 4.0 pCi/L, Radon Defense Midwest can mitigate and reduce a home's levels to the lowest level.
 Radon Defense Midwest provides proper maintenance in order to check the home and assure that the mitigation is effective.

 Are you purchasing or selling a home?
 Schedule a radon test before the transaction is complete to be sure the property is safe.

 Any real estate agent should be aware of a home's radon levels before trying to purchase or sell a property.
 If you are in the process of a real estate transaction, schedule a radon test with Radon Defense Midwest.
 If there are high concentrations of radon detected, we can mitigate the property to lower, safer levels.

 If you're having a home built, radon can still become a problem.
 Radon is more expensive to repair than to fix from the start.
 Ask the builder to install a radon-resistant system during the construction.

 According to the National Association of Home Builders, one in six homes are being built with a radon-resistant system – this means 200,000 homeowners are taking the initiative to protect their families before their homes are even built.

-National Radon Defense Midwest is your local radon mitigation expert.
+Radon Defense Midwest is your local radon mitigation expert.
 We can help you understand the levels in your home and provide reliable radon mitigation solutions if needed.
 Schedule a radon test and a free mitigation estimate to learn more.
-We serve Nebraska Missouri and Iowa homeowners in Elkhorn, Bellevue, Council Bluffs, Fremont, Hastings, Grand Island, Gretna, and areas nearby.
+We serve Nebraska, Missouri, and Iowa homeowners in Elkhorn, Bellevue, Council Bluffs, Gretna, Fremont, Hastings, North Platte, and areas nearby.